Dyslexia and links to Sensory Processing Difficulties?

 Difficulties occur when this natural process of development has been disrupted.
 The solution is to go back and “fill in the gaps”, supporting your child’s lifelong learning.
 A simple assessment process can identify areas where your child is struggling.

-We will check for:
+An assessment will check for:

 • Visual processing – how well can your child track a moving target, and converge their vision to focus on a single point.
 We also look for how well they are able to mirror an image.